med-ezzairi/letgo/readme.md

 ## LetGo-PHP-Client

 This is a package to be used with Guzzele v5.3.0 (because of php 5.4) to consume LetGo REST API. so please use it on your own.

+**Note:** it uses the open_ssl to generate random bytes

 * LetGo API documentation [here](https://hackmd.io/MwEwbAnBYOwCwFoCGYBMSFwBwgKbIDMsBGBAYywAZgAjGYy1XJEIA===)

 * Guzzele documentation [here](http://docs.guzzlephp.org/en/5.3/overview.html)
-*

 #### Install